CSU-CompSci-CS163-4/PracticalOptionKnightFight/src/readme.markdown

 ```
 saved as Attributes.java

 You  will notice that GameData  is  not declared as abstract.
-You will have to change this later, but by creating all the skeletons, you can submit to the autograder - gaining the 1 point that everything compiles :) It is a small step, but one to think about.
+By creating all the skeletons, you can submit to the autograder - gaining the 1 point that everything compiles :) It is a small step, but one to think about.
 Then when you work on each class, flush out the classes by  putting in method stubs, for example

 ```java
 public abstract class GameData {